- What’s The Basic Premise of Investing?

 This is also a deeply personal question and will depend upon the amount of money an individual has at their disposal.
 It is important to stress that investment takes many different forms all of which facilitate differing levels of investment.
 A single mum might decide to invest $20 or a business entrepreneur $1 million but both will seek a return on their capital outlay and how they go about achieving their investment goals may differ substantially.

 - What level of risk should I expose myself to?

 Such a decision is very important as ultimately it will dictate the profitability of your final investment.
 In many respects this question will also be determined by the answer to the previous question, why invest?
 If an investment is being made to safeguard a financial future the level of risk taken may be lower than an individual investing for fun.

 Generally, investments are made in three distinct categories low, medium and high.
 Low risk investments include Government bonds and savings accounts.
 Medium Risk investments could include certain types of shares or property.
 High Risk investments will almost certainly include shares in rapidly expanding companies exploring new markets.
 The dot.com crash in the late nineties, in which thousands of newly established technology companies went bust, is an example of a high risk investment going very wrong.

 How To Invest

-Now that you have more information to help you get started with investment the next step is to speak to an independent financial advisor.
+Now that you have more information to help you get started with investment the next step is to speak to an independent financial advisor from GEC.
 These consultations are almost always free and you can get specific advice tailored to your individual needs concerning investing.

 This article has attempted to provide advice to enable individuals to get started with investment.
 Discussion has taken place about the basic premise of investing and the profitability of such a decision, along with examining different reasons for investing.
 Attention has also been given to how much might be invested and at what level of risk this might be undertaken at.
 Finally we have explored the vast array of investment options available and the next step for a budding investor.